sdiehl/stephendiehl.com/posts/books.md

 of his personal life are much more sad than one might expect.

 **Men of Mathematics** by Eric Bell

+Men of mathematics is Bell's classic biography of the great mathematicians of the 20th century.
+I put this in the fiction category because while highly entraining a lot of it is embellished.
+Nevertheless it shines light onto the lives of a curious group of people who history often forgets but have shaped modernity in profound ways.

 **Contact** by Carl Sagan